nixie/rt/README.md

 Small fractal raytracer (raymarcher).

 This is a school project created for course Computer Graphics at Brno University of Technology.
-Coauthors of this code are: Mira Skacel and Jirka Janda.
+The authors of this code are: Radek Fer (me), Mira Skacel and Jirka Janda.

 Features:
  * Two fractals implemented: Mengerspong and Mandelbulb